KevinZhouRafael/ZKCollectionViewFreezeLayout/README.md

 ## License

-UICollectionViewFreezeLayout is available under the MIT license.
+ZKCollectionViewFreezeLayout is available under the MIT license.
 See the LICENSE file for more info.